Gryssim/OOP/README.md

 Assignment 2:
 Use a private function to determine a value on a change.
   Calculate room in the vehicle left based on the capacity value on construction using a private method on the update off occupants.

+Assignment 3:
+Assignment 2 written in Java